chrisvasqm/knexdemo/README.md

 npm run dev
 ```

-Once you see the message "Server listening on http://localhost:3000" you should be good to go.
+Once you see the message "Server listening on http://localhost:3000" you should be able to send HTTP Request to the available endpoints with [Postman](https://www.postman.com/) or any tool for your choice.

-> [!NOTE]
+> [!TIP]
-> To confirm that everything was setup smoothly, you can install your favorite Database Management Tool and connect directly to the database to see how each table has been created and from where the Products API is fetching and creating data from.
-> In case you don't have any, I would recommend using [DBeaver Community](https://dbeaver.io/download/) which a great free GUI cross-platform.
+> To confirm everything is running fine, you can install [DBeaver Community](https://dbeaver.io/download/) which is a great free GUI cross-platform, or your prefered tool.